Opening Night (1977 film): Reception

 Opening Night was critically panned in the U.S. on its release.
 The review in Variety that appeared after a press screening concluded, "One must question whether more than a handful of moviegoers are interested in the effort, whether audiences have not already seen enough of Cassavetes' characters ...
 He's made these films before and not many seemed interested in them."
 When it opened in New York, the film was not reviewed at all in most newspapers and magazines.

 The film was better received in Europe, with the Hollywood Foreign Press Association nominating Rowlands and Blondell for the Best Actress and Best Supporting Actress, respectively, at the 35th Golden Globe Awards.

 Its reputation has improved since its initial release.
 It currently holds a 96% "fresh" rating on Rotten Tomatoes from 27 reviews; the consensus states: "Opening Night is as dense and difficult as one would expect from John Cassavetes, but even the director's detractors will be unable to deny the power of Gena Rowlands' performance."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 15 critics, indicating "universal acclaim".

 In popular culture

 Several musicians have referenced the film.
 Back to the Beat, an EP from the band Motion City Soundtrack, features a song titled "Opening Night", about the film.
 The Hold Steady's 2008 album Stay Positive makes various allusions to the film; the closing song "Slapped Actress" is the most explicit.
-"Shut Up"—the first track on Savages 's 2013 album Silence Yourself—opens with dialogue between Rowlands and Blondell sampled from the film.
-Róisín Murphy's music video for "Exploitation", from the album Hairless Toys, serves as an homage to the movie.
+"Shut Up"—the first track on Savages' 2013 album Silence Yourself—opens with dialogue between Rowlands and Blondell sampled from the film.
+Róisín Murphy's music video for "Exploitation", from the album Hairless Toys, serves as an homage to the movie. dEUS' song "Opening Night", from their album In A Bar, Under The Sea, is a tribute to the film that references Rowlands in the lyrics.

 Jessica Pratt cited the film as an influence on her album Quiet Signs and titled the instrumental first track "Opening Night."
 Describing her reaction to the film after viewing it at a screening, she said, "Sometimes when you see a film, especially an emotional, anguishing film like that, it can just simmer in your subconscious for a while.
 It definitely did that for me."

 Pedro Almodóvar repeats the film's accident scene in his film All About My Mother as the center of the dramatic conflict.

 French stage director Cyril Teste adapted the screenplay into his play Opening Night in 2019, which starred Isabelle Adjani as Myrtle Gordon, Frédéric Pierrot as Maurice, and Morgan Lloyd Sicard as Manny.

 Rufus Wainwright and Ivo van Hove adapted the film into a musical, which premiered at the Gielgud Theatre in London's West End in March 2024.